 When it comes to building a gaming rig, today’s go-to storage solution is M.2 SSDs.
 However, when used intensively, these drives can emit heat, which is why you want to add a heatsink.
 To help you choose the best M.2 SSD heatsink, below we’ve got a couple of options that work admirably in a variety of scenarios.
-Whichever NVMe heatsink you choose, you can’t go wrong, and we did our best to cover a couple of price points for everyone’s budget.
+Whichever NVMe heatsink you choose, you can’t go wrong as we did our best to provide a variety of great options.

 To add to this, once we take a look at the options we’ve chosen, we’ll also take a look at just how necessary heatsinks are for an M.2 SSD.
 This is a question that’s oftentimes asked when you’re building a rig, so let’s try and answer that as well.
 Now, without wasting any more time, let’s take a look at the options.

 The Thermalright M.2 Heatsink Cooler is, no way around it, a chunky one.
 It’s a rather large option that’s been specifically designed for use in desktop PCs, and with motherboards that don’t have an integrated heatsink solution.

 The design not only looks nice but is very effective, too.
 You’re looking at a 10 to 20 degree difference in temperatures, which depends on what type of SSD it is, what kind of airflow you have in your case, and how you use it, as well as a couple of other factors.
 But in any case, the difference is quite obvious and not one to scoff at.

 Moving on, this is a very well made heatsink.
 The material of choice is aluminum alloy, and you also have silver plating which helps eliminate static electricity.
 The surface has been coated to improve resistance to corrosion, and to improve hardness and wear resistance.